LohmannTim/J.O.B.-ME/README.md

 This document takes precedence over any other documentation provided regarding scope of work.
 Application Overview
-(Provide a high-level description of what the application is/does.
-Consider this the summary or elevator pitch you would use to get someone interested in your project.)

 My application guides the user from the beginning of a job search to the first day in their new job.
 I will use a schema approach for each step of the process from getting organized, building a resume, finding employers, interviewing, compensation negotiation and much more.
 Where this app is unique is that it a step by step approach that the individual can use to track their progress, get updates/reminders on how the search is coming, and make anyone feel confident in their search by breaking it down into the smallest pieces
 Application Features